damienbullis/autotheme/README.md

 <br>

-# Advanced Usage
+# Features

-> In this section we will cover using AutoTheme's advanced features to create modern and unique themes.
+Let's look at some advanced features to create modern and unique themes.

 ## Gradients